 ⅓ cup grated Parmigiano-Reggiano

-In a medium saute pan or skillet, melt the butter and add the onions and ½ teaspoon salt.
+In a medium saute pan or skillet, heat the oil and add the onions and ½ teaspoon salt.
 Cook the onions over medium-low heat till they are deeply caramelized.
 This will take about 40 minutes.
-If your onions get away from you and burn a little, add ¼ cup of water to the pan, scrape up the overbrowned bits, and keep going, In the end, you’ll have a scant ⅓ cup caramelized onions.
+If your onions get away from you and burn a little, add ¼ cup of water to the pan, scrape up the over-browned bits, and keep going, In the end, you’ll have a scant ⅓ cup caramelized onions.

-Once all the individual components are done, stir together the onions, the fresh tomatoes, the roasted tomatoes, the remaining salt and sugar, black pepper and basil.
-In a separate, smaller bowl, stir together the mayonnaise, Fontina, and Parm.
+Once all the individual components are done, stir together the onions, the tomatoes, the salt and sugar, black pepper and basil.
+In a separate, smaller bowl, stir together the mayonnaise, Fontina, and Parmesan.

 Spoon the filling into your blind-baked crust and crown it with mayo-and-cheese topping.
-Bake in the middle rack of your oven for 30 minutes.
-You can serve this warm or at room temperature.
-Both have their virtues.
+Bake in the middle rack of your oven for 30 – 45 minutes at 325ºF until the top is a nice golden brown.
+Let cool a while (30 minutes?) before you serve it.